 Laurie: To dissociate, because it all happens in their mind.
 Instead of this place of vulnerability, where we’re naked before each other, and loving each other, and feeling what it is to be truly loved.

-Anne: Well, if you just respected him more, and if you just loved him more, and if you just did more laundry, right?
+Anne: Well, if you just respected him more.
+If you just loved him more.
+If you just did more laundry, right?

 Anne: Yeah.
 Oh, the sex.
 There’s a leader in our church that said—I’m going to mess this up, but he said, “True religion, undefiled before God, is helping the poor and the widows and the orphans.”